Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 Stop Killing Games

-The campaign began in April 2024 when Ubisoft closed The Crew—a racing game with online dependency that sold over 12 million copies.
-Despite having a single-player mode, the game became completely inoperable once Ubisoft shut down the servers.
+The campaign kicked off in April 2024 when Ubisoft shut down The Crew—a racing game with online dependency that sold over 12 million copies.
+Despite having a single-player mode, the game became completely inoperable once Ubisoft turned off the servers.

-This wasn't the first game to "disappear," but this situation became the most public and painful, clearly highlighting a problem that had been accumulating for years.
-Players saw this not as an isolated incident but as a systemic flaw—the illusion of ownership in the digital age.
-The situation with The Crew once again raised the fundamental question: did players really own the game?
+This wasn't the first game to "disappear," but this situation became the most public and painful, clearly highlighting a problem that had been building up for years.
+Players perceived it not as an isolated incident but as a systemic flaw—the illusion of ownership in the digital age.
+The situation with The Crew once again raised the fundamental question: did players truly own the game?

 Who is Behind the Stop Killing Games Movement?

-Initiator of Stop Killing Games — Ross Scott
+Initiator of the Stop Killing Games movement — Ross Scott

-Initiator of Stop Killing Games — Ross Scott
+Initiator of the Stop Killing Games movement — Ross Scott

 Why The Crew Became the Flashpoint

-The Crew became the "spark."
-Ubisoft's decision to close the servers without an alternative resulted in all players—even those who played solo—losing access.
+The Crew was the "spark."
+Ubisoft's decision to shut down the servers without an alternative led to all players—even those who played solo—losing access.
 They couldn't even launch the game.
-And this despite:
+And this despite the fact that:

-• the game being sold on platforms like Steam and Ubisoft Connect;
+• the game was sold on platforms like Steam and Ubisoft Connect;

-• still being used by thousands of people.
+• it was still used by thousands of people.

-The outrage was not only about the game disappearing but the precedent: a publisher can destroy a product that's already been paid for—without the obligation to preserve it or refund the money.
+The outrage was not just about the game's disappearance but also about the precedent: a publisher can destroy a product that has already been paid for—without an obligation to preserve it or refund the money.

-Despite a simple slogan, the campaign has clear and practical goals.
-It doesn't demand the eternal preservation of all online functions—it's about reasonable access to purchased games, even after official support ends.
+Despite the simple slogan, the campaign has clear and practical goals.
+It doesn't demand the eternal preservation of all online features—it's about reasonable access to purchased games even after official support ends.

-• availability of offline modes in single-player games;
+• the presence of offline modes in games with single-player campaigns;

-• legal protection against sudden server shutdowns that render purchased games inaccessible;
+• legal protection against sudden server shutdowns that make purchased games inaccessible;

 • permission to create private servers if the developer no longer supports the game;

-• recognition of digital ownership—the idea that purchasing a game should provide permanent access, not a temporary license.
+• recognition of digital ownership—the idea that buying a game should grant permanent access, not a temporary license.

-This movement does not demand that developers support games forever and does not aim to punish studios for closing outdated projects.
-The goal is fairness for the consumer and long-term access: those who bought a game should be able to play it—without time restrictions.
+This movement doesn't demand that developers support games forever and doesn't aim to punish studios for closing outdated projects.
+The goal is consumer fairness and long-term access: those who bought a game should be able to play it—without time restrictions.

-To achieve this goal, the campaign combines legal initiatives and public awareness.
+To achieve this, the campaign combines legal initiative and public awareness.
 Ross Scott launched an official petition within the European Citizens' Initiative—a powerful mechanism that could potentially lead to new legislation in the EU.
-If the petition gathers the necessary number of signatures by the end of July 2025, it will be the first serious step in the legal protection of digital gaming.
+If the petition gathers the necessary number of signatures by the end of July 2025, it will be the first serious step in legal protection for digital gaming.

 This is both a matter of preserving cultural heritage and protecting consumer rights.
-Today, games are not just entertainment but also a form of modern digital art, and in some cases, an investment.
+After all, today games are not just entertainment but also a form of modern digital art and, in some cases, an investment.

 Criticism and Conflict with Pirate Software

 Not everyone agrees with the movement's goals or methods.
 One of the main critics of the campaign is independent developer and streamer Pirate Software (real name Jason Thor Hall), who released a video sharply criticizing the initiative.
-He called it vague, unrealistic, and potentially burdensome for small studios, leading to legal complications.
+He called it vague, unrealistic, and potentially creating excessive financial burdens for small studios and leading to legal complications.

-Criticism of Stop Killing Games by Pirate Software on Reddit
+Criticism of the Stop Killing Games movement by Pirate Software on Reddit

-Criticism of Stop Killing Games by Pirate Software on Reddit
+Criticism of the Stop Killing Games movement by Pirate Software on Reddit

 His main concerns: